 By Leigh Thomas

-In light of the still shaky nature of the recovery, the OECD said that central banks should be prepared to keep interest rates low and maintain other crisis measures "for a considerable time to come".
+In light of the fast deteriorating outlook, the OECD said that central banks should keep interest rates on hold.

 "If in the coming months signs emerge of the weakness enduring or the economy risks relapsing in recession, rates should be lowered where there is scope," the OECD said.